-The proposed methodology integrates intrinsic oscillation features extracted via EMD, deep feature fusion and dimension reduction using DBN, and assesses similarity on the Grassmann manifold for fault diagnosis in the RC.
+The proposed methodology integrates intrinsic oscillation features extracted via EMD, deep feature fusion, and dimension reduction using DBN and assesses similarity on the GM for fault diagnosis in the RC.

 EMD method is adopted in the application.
-It can effectively separates intrinsic oscillation modes, providing localized insights into the RC's dynamics.
+It can effectively separate intrinsic oscillation modes, providing localized insights into the RC's dynamics.

-Features are extracted from each IMF and constructed into high-dimensional vectors, then DBN are used to produce a lower-dimensional, deeply-fused feature vector.
-It preserves non-linear information and enhances discriminative capability.
+Features are extracted from each IMF and constructed into high-dimensional vectors, and then, DBN is used to produce a lower-dimensional, deeply fused feature vector.
+It preserves nonlinear information and enhances discriminative capability.

-The fused features are mapped onto subspaces on the Grassmann manifold.
-Geodesic distance is calculated to compare test data with fault data, retaining nuanced information about nonlinearity and improving fault identification accuracy.
+The fused features are mapped onto subspaces on the GM.
+Geodesic distance is calculated to compare test data with fault data, retaining nuanced information about non-linearity and improving fault identification accuracy.